vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/avatars/playable-layers.md

 The Additive layer is special because it is _always_ set to "Additive" blending.
 In short, if you've got a transform that moves during locomotion, the Additive animation will "add" its animation on top.
 This can act really weirdly if you do crazy things to bones in Additive, so try to keep it pretty minimal.

-:::caution Additive First Layer Avatar Mask Ignored
+::: warning Additive First Layer Avatar Mask Ignored

 The first layer (base layer, 0th layer, etc)'s Avatar Mask is ignored.
 This is for internal masking purposes.
 You can still mask other layers, but any mask you apply to the first layer will be ignored.
 :::